FareHarbor/fareharbor-docs/api.md

 * `capacity`: `number`

-  The maximum number of customers of this type that can currently booking this availability;
+  The maximum number of customers of this type that can currently book this availability;
   this number will change over time as other customers book.

 * `is_exclusive`: `bool`